-- All faculty and staff, regardless of vaccination status, should begin reporting symptoms daily in CoVerified.
-To report symptoms, press the “+” button in the bottom center of the CoVerified homepage, then click “report symptoms.”
+- To report symptoms, press the “+” button in the bottom center of the CoVerified homepage, then click “report symptoms.”

 - As a reminder, staff who may become sick with COVID-19 related symptoms while at work must immediately notify a supervisor and should self-isolate until such time that the College can safely escort the employee off-campus.
 Staff will be directed to contact their healthcare provider.
 Faculty should self-isolate, leave campus, and contact the Dean’s Office, HR, and their healthcare provider.

 Will faculty and staff be able to access the Dining Hall and Roz's Cafe?

 Yes!
 The dining hall and Roz's Cafe are now open to faculty and staff.
 A few notes.

 - Staff can purchase meal plans in the Bookstore’s online store.

 - Options include: a ten-pack ($55) or a half-term pack ($140 for lunches every weekday through the end of term on 12/10).

 - You can also purchase meal plans at the Bookstore, but we encourage people to purchase via the online store, if possible, to reduce the staff demands in the bookstore.

 - Please allow at least an hour between purchasing the plan and heading to the dining hall to allow the Bookstore staff time to process the purchase and load it on your card.